lanl-aea/waves/docs/computational_practices_build_system.rst

 At face value, parameter studies are most closely related to "build configurations" of software build systems, where the software may be compiled with different options for a debugging build as opposed to the final release build.
 Unlike engineering parameter studies, software build systems are generally designed to produce a single build configuration at a time.
-This makes using the build configuration features of a build system difficult to apply to the execution of engineering parameter studies.
+This makes the build configuration features of a build system difficult to apply to the execution of engineering parameter studies.

 Another way to interpret a parameter study is that the parameter sets are targets of a parameter study generation task.
 These parameter set files could then be used as the sources for a common workflow repeated for each parameter set.
-The ability to conditionally re-build only those sets that are new or changed when the parameter study defintion changes is appealing.
+The ability to conditionally re-build only those sets that are new or changed when the parameter study definition changes is appealing.

-However, most build systems split the DAG construction and execution into exactly two steps.
-The DAG is first constructed during the build systems configuration stage.
+However, most build systems split the DAG construction and execution into exactly two steps: configuration and execution.
+The DAG is first constructed during the build system's configuration stage.
 At this stage, the DAG must be fully known.
 Having fixed the DAG, the execution phase will execute the workflow.
 If the parameter study is created as a task that is executed as part of the build, the DAG will not re-configure mid build to account for the workflow repitition of each parameter set.
 This approach may work if the number of parameter sets is known or fixed as part of the task definitions, but it is not robust against changing the parameter study size.

-A more robust solution is to perform the parameter study generation at configuration time such that the repeated workflow can create task nodes in the DAG prior to beginning the execution phase.
+A more robust solution is to perform the parameter study generation at configuration time such that the repeated workflow can create task nodes in the DAG prior to the execution phase.
 A similar configuration time workflow is not common to software build system guides, so adopting this solution is not immediately obvious.
-This solution may also require that the configuration time parameter generation tool performs its own conditional re-building logic for any parameter set files that are produced.
+This solution may also require the configuration time parameter generation tool to perform its own conditional re-building logic for any parameter set files that are produced.

 The `WAVES`_ package includes a collection of command line utilities and Python modules to aid in adopting software build systems for engineering workflows.
-The `WAVES`_ parameter generator utility, :ref:`parameter_study_cli`, is designed to work with most build systems, but were originally developed with the requirements of `CMake`_ in mind.
+The `WAVES`_ parameter generator utility, :ref:`parameter_study_cli`, is designed to work with most build systems, but was originally developed with the requirements of `CMake`_ in mind.

 The `WAVES`_ :ref:`user_manual` focuses on extending the build system `SCons`_ because `SCons`_ configuration files use `Python`_ as a fully featured scripting language.
-This choice is primarily driven by the familiarity of the engineering community with `Python`_ as a programming language, but also because the parameter generation utility can be integrated more closely with the build system, :ref:`parameter_generator_api`.
+This choice is primarily driven by the familiarity of the engineering community with `Python`_ as a programming language.
+Using Python as the build system scripting language also means the parameter generation utility can be integrated more closely with the build system, :ref:`parameter_generator_api`.